Boxer shorts: Boxer shorts for women

-Boxer shorts for women have come onto the market in recent years.
-They are often worn as loungewear.
-They differ from boyshorts in that they are commonly longer and more closely resemble their male counterparts.
-There have been reports that women have been buying men's boxers for use as underwear.
+In the 2020s, boxer shorts have grown in popularity among women as loungewear or as underwear.
+Women have purchased men's boxers as well as boxers marketed specifically to women.

 In popular culture

 In 1975, a Sears catalog photo of boxer shorts created a recurring urban legend.
 A model appeared to have part of his penis exposed in the photo, which a Sears spokesperson stated was a printing defect.
 Despite widespread press interest at the time, Sears reported that only a few letters were received from the general public, and noted that when the image was reprinted in the Spring-Summer catalog, it showed no such flaw.
 No recall of the catalog occurred.
 The incident inspired the singer Zoot Fenster's 1975 single "The Man on Page 602".

 A noticeable comedy routine that involves boxer shorts, most notably used in cartoons, is to have a character wear boxer shorts that has a humorous print or pattern on them (usually hearts or polka-dots) when one's trousers had fallen down or ripped apart.